 How many hours of daylight in winter?

 The amount of daylight changes rapidly in winter.
 Up until Christmas the days get shorter, after that spring is on the way and the days get longer.
 Rovaniemi lies on the Arctic Circle and that means that at least one day a year the sun does not rise above the horizon.
-This does not mean that the days are pitch black and dark, but that we have a very long period of Sunrise followed by a long drawn out Sunset.
+This does not mean that the days are pitch black and dark, but that we have a very long period of sunrise followed by a long drawn out sunset.
 The white snowy landscape also makes things way more bright than expected.
 For those dark moments we provide headlights for our guests.
 Our morning tours in December tend to start in the dark and finish with some light.
 The afternoon tours starts when it is still light and finishes in the dark.

-How cold it is in Rovaniemi?
+How cold is it in Rovaniemi?

-When can we drive dogs?
+When can we do dog-sledding?

-We can start our tours when we have enough snow on our trails, and all the wet areas are frozen.
+We can start our tours with sleds when we have enough snow on our trails, and all the wet areas are frozen.
 This is often in the first week of December, but can also be as early as mid November.

 Although we can drive dogs ourselves under quite difficult conditions, we need very forgiving snow situations before we are able to safely take guests on the trail.
-Therefore even if it looks like there is a lot of snow, please check to make sure that the tours are available, as we need more than just snow to be able to safely take our guests on a tour
+Therefore even if it looks like there is a lot of snow, please check to make sure that the tours are available, as we need more than just snow to be able to safely take our guests on a tour.

 Can you see Northern Lights during the tour?

-What clothes does Bearhillhusky provide?
+What clothes does Bearhill Husky provide?

-Driving dogs can be a cold activity, and experienced mushers are masters in cold weather dressing.
+Driving dogs can be a cold activity and experienced mushers are masters in cold weather dressing.
 Through years of experience they have developed often very personal ways of staying warm.